Book a demo

 • Suite Enterprise: $169 per agent/month

-But here's the catch — many features they advertise require add-on purchases.
+But here's the catch, many features they advertise require add-on purchases.
 That base price can climb quickly.

 Zendesk Best For

-Zendesk shines for bigger organizations handling serious ticket volume.
-If you're managing hundreds of support requests daily and need rock-solid reliability, this is your platform.
 Companies wanting deep customization and detailed reporting will appreciate what Zendesk offers.
 Small teams?
 You might feel like you're paying for a Ferrari when you just need to get to the grocery store.

 Screenshot 2025-12-09 at 5.29.07 PM.png

-Missive takes a different approach — as one of the top Front alternatives, it turns your inbox into a team workspace where everyone can collaborate seamlessly without stepping on each other’s toes.
+Missive takes a different approach, as one of the top Front alternatives, it turns your inbox into a team workspace where everyone can collaborate seamlessly without stepping on each other’s toes.

 Missive Key Features